ddev/ddev-drupal-contrib/README.md

 type: drupal
 ```

-Don't forget to `ddev restart` if `.ddev/config.yaml` has been updated.
+Don't forget to run `ddev restart` if `.ddev/config.yaml` has been updated.

 **Contributed and maintained by [@weitzman](https://github.com/weitzman)**